rummuer/Rapid/readme.md

 # Final conclusion
 1. The objective is to distribute the all the tokens minted within a staking round to be distributed to all the stakers.
 In all the above solutions, the tokens are distributed completely.
-2. All though I have written test cases, I am not sure that the contracts will pass all the testcases.
+2. All though I have written test cases, I am not sure that the contracts are robust and error free.
 Given enough time I may write a well-tested code.